-The parking lot, reserved for accessible parking spaces as required by law and loading only, will be located on the east side of the park off Carter Avenue and is proposed to include two ADA-compliant parking spaces as shown on Figure 3-8.
+The parking lot-will be-, reserved for accessible parking spaces as required by law and loading only, will be located on the east side of the park off Carter Avenue.
+Seven public parking spaces, including one and is proposed to include two ADA-compliant parking space, will be provided within the lotspaces as shown on Figure 3-8.
 The park's location along the southern boundary of the Plan area provides enhanced connectivity to the Bailey Canyon Wilderness Park by providing a pedestrian pathway extending east of Carter Avenue, as shown on Figure 3-5.

-The shrubs, groundcover, vines, and trees along the southern border of the public park will provide a landscape buffer between the Plan area and the existing adjacent homes to the south.
+The shrubs, groundcover, vines, and trees along the entire-southern border of the public park will provide a landscape buffer between the Plan area and the existing adjacent homes to the south.
 However, to preserve views and privacy for existing homes south of the Plan area, there will be an 18-foot buffer between the property line of existing residences and the public park, which will include a berm on which trees will not be planted and shrubs will be used for landscaping.
-On the north side of the 18- foot buffer area, a six-foot view fence is proposed to maintain the berm as a buffer area.
+On the north side of the 18-foot buffer area, a six-foot view fence is proposed to maintain the berm as a buffer area.
 Conceptual sections of the park buffer are enlarged and shown in Appendix 3C, Conceptual Park Buffer Sections.
 In addition, day-use is anticipated for the public park, providing privacy for the homes during off-peak hours.